Question No: 35 ( Marks: 3 )

 What are the reasons that poor countries remained poor?

-the value of all the “final goods” transactions taking place in the economy;
+all the “final goods” transactions taking place in the economy;

 iii.
 The factor income method which sums up all the incomes earned by all the factors of production in the economy (rent for land, wages for labour, interest for capital, and equity returns for entrepreneurship).